 "Bummer, but maybe you could learn?
 We could go to the mall and I'd pretend that I was blind, and you could tell them you wanted to learn how to make me look pretty."

 "Well I guess we could tell the truth, but it might freak the makeup artist out and they never do their best work when they're upset."

 Wesley was still processing the first part of her idea.
 "We?"

 "I've been watching you, Wesley.
 And I've seen you looking at me.
 I just thought..."
-She trailed off as she rose and moved slowly around the table.
-"Unless you don't like me," she purred as she slid her hands around his neck and down the front of his shirt.
+She rose and moved slowly around the table.
+"Unless you don't like me," she whispered as she slid her hands around his neck and down the front of his shirt.
 He could feel her pressed against his back.
 Her breath was cool as she whispered in his ear, "Maybe you don't find me attractive?"

 He was about to answer when the sensation of her lips nibbling at his ear pushed all rational thought from his mind.
 "Errr."